 You will only be able to submit materials to IDOC after you have completed your CSS Profile and received an email from the College Board with IDOC submission instructions.

 Log in to idoc.collegeboard.org, complete the requested family information, and follow submission instructions.
+Providing Social Security Numbers when prompted on the College Board portal assists with accurate and timely processing.
+SSNs are securely transmitted and used to identify which family member the forms belong to.
 The following materials should be submitted to IDOC:

 - Federal Verification Documents, while listed as a requirement on IDOC, should be submitted with IDOC materials ONLY IF the student was selected for federal verification following completion of the FAFSA.

 - 2016 federal tax return(s) for custodial parent(s) and student